SilverbackOssi/LongTail-Strategy/Modules/ControlFlowInterface/info.md

-This module holds all the core logic that defines the LongTailStrategy(LTS)...
+This Master module holds all the core logic that defines the LongTailStrategy(LTS)...

 START
     Init sequence